Aerosol Mass Spectrometer

 - Size: Approximately 41″W x 24″D x 50″H (HR-ToF-AMS)

 - Power: Approximately 600 Watts.
 Universal power 110VAC/60Hz or 220VAC/50Hz.
 Vacuum system fully operational on 24 VDC.

-Starting in 2014 we made available several important upgrades for the TOF AMS systems.
+We made available several important upgrades for the TOF-AMS systems.

 1) An improved particle sizing module.